Theo-Gkisis/wolfpack/README.md

 Rebuilt **every day** so upstream security patches land automatically, without anyone filing a "please bump the base image" ticket.
 Every build is scanned with [Trivy](https://github.com/aquasecurity/trivy) and ships with an auto-generated SBOM — see the links at the bottom of this page.

+## Overview

+WolfPack is a self-hosted build pipeline that produces hardened container base images for four language runtimes — Python, Node.js, Java, and .NET — instead of relying on a third party's pre-built images.
+It currently maintains **22 image variants** across 11 versions, each rebuilt from scratch every day.

+Every image is built the same way regardless of language: take Wolfi's minimal runtime package (and only that), add CA certificates, run as a non-root user, and ship it with no shell and no package manager.
+A matching `-dev` variant adds exactly what's needed to build software — the language's package manager or SDK, plus a minimal shell — and nothing else.
+Nothing in this repo is hand-built; one GitHub Actions pipeline discovers, builds, scans, and publishes every image, and keeps this page's tables current.

 ## Why this exists

 Chainguard/Wolfi already publish hardened images for free — but the free tier only exposes a rolling `:latest`-style tag, with no way to pin a specific historical build.
 Self-hosting the build means keeping that control without paying for it, and having full visibility into exactly what's inside every image.

+## Design principles

+- **Hardened by default, usable by design.** Production images can't run a package manager or a shell — there's nothing for an attacker to reach for after landing inside one.
+The `-dev` variant exists purely so a multi-stage Dockerfile has somewhere to compile or install dependencies before copying the result into the hardened image.
+- **One runtime, one registry namespace.** Python, Node.js, Java, and .NET each publish to their own Docker Hub repository (`wolfpack-python`, `wolfpack-node`, ...), so a tag never has to encode which language it belongs to.
+- **No signing, no tag retention.** Both were built and then removed: image signing added real complexity for a security guarantee this project's size didn't need, and automated tag cleanup required holding a delete-scoped Docker Hub token, which is more standing risk than the tag clutter it solved.
+Every image now publishes under a single floating tag per version, overwritten daily.
+- **Automate what a human would forget.** Rebuilding for security patches, scanning every image, generating SBOMs, and keeping this README's tables in sync are all handled by the same daily pipeline run — none of it depends on someone remembering to do it.

 ## Images